Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: Rectilinear hull of a point set

-An \emph{open quadrant} in the plane is the intersection of two open half planes whose supporting lines are parallel to the $x$- and $y$- axes.
-Such an open quadrant is said to be \emph{$P$-free} if it contains no element of $P$.
-The \emph{rectilinear convex hull} of $P$~\cite{ottmann_1984} is the set:
+An \emph{open quadrant} is the intersection of two open half planes whose supporting lines are parallel to the $x$ and $y$ axes.
+An open quadrant is said to be \emph{$P$-free} if it contains no element of~$P$.
+The \emph{rectilinear convex hull} of $P$~\cite{ottmann_1984} is the set

 where $\W$ denotes the set of all $P$-free open quadrants.
 See Figure~\ref{fig:rcht}, left, for an example.
-It is interesting to note that, whith this definition, the rectilinear convex hull might be disconnected~\cite{ottmann_1984}.
+It is interesting to note that with this definition, the rectilinear convex hull could be disconnected~\cite{ottmann_1984}.

-As in Bae et al.~\cite{bae_2009}, we will also consider the rectilinear convex hull when rotating the axes by an angle~$\theta$, also called the $\theta$-rectilinear convex hull of $P$:
+As in Bae et al.~\cite{bae_2009}, we will also consider the rectilinear convex hull when the axes are rotated by an angle~$\theta$, called the $\theta$-rectilinear convex hull of $P$:

-where $\Wt$ denotes the set of all $P$-free \emph{open $\theta$-quadrants}, i.e., the open quadrants obtained when the axes are rotated by~$\theta$.
-Figure~\ref{fig:rcht}, right, shows an example, where the $\pi/6$-rectilinear convex hull happens to be disconnected.
+where $\Wt$ denotes the set of all $P$-free \emph{open $\theta$-quadrants}; i.e., the open quadrants obtained when the axes are rotated by~$\theta$.
+Figure~\ref{fig:rcht}, right, shows an example where the $\pi/6$-rectilinear convex hull happens to be disconnected.

-\subsection{Computing and maintaining $\rcht$}
+\subsection{Computing and maintaining \boldmath{$\rcht$}}

-In this subsection we describe an algorithm to compute and maintain $\rcht$, together with all its relevant features, over all the rotations of the axes by an angle~$\theta\in [0,2\pi)$.
-The algorithm works in optimal $O(n\log n)$ time and $O(n)$ space, thus improving the $O(n^2)$ time complexity achieved by Bae et al.~\cite{bae_2009}.
+In this subsection we describe an algorithm to compute and maintain $\rcht$ and other of its features as the axes are rotated by an angle~$\theta\in [0,2\pi)$.
+Our algorithm works in optimal $O(n\log n)$ time and $O(n)$ space, improving the $O(n^2)$ time complexity achieved by Bae et al.~\cite{bae_2009}.